>

 Free-form notes: nursing narrative notes

-Writing nursing notes in a narrative format means telling the patient’s story chronologically.
+Writing nursing notes in a narrative format means telling the client’s story chronologically.
 The note will provide the information in free, written-out sentences.

 An advantage is that notes in this format provide context and a fuller picture of the client’s situation, but they can be time-consuming to read and write.